The Adventure of the Abbey Grange: Plot

 Later that evening, Captain Crocker comes to Baker Street, summoned by a telegram from Holmes.
 Holmes demands a full account of what happened at the Abbey Grange, warning Crocker that Holmes will summon the police if he lies or conceals anything.

 Crocker met a woman named Mary (Lady Brackenstall) on the voyage from Australia.
 He fell in love with her, but not she with him.
 Then he happened to meet Theresa, who told him of Sir Eustace's abusive behaviour.
 He met secretly with Mary at the house; the last time on the previous night.
 They were in the dining room when Sir Eustace burst in, insulted Mary, and struck her with a cudgel.
 He then attacked Crocker, who killed him with the poker in self-defence.
-Crocker adds that he has no regret whatever.
 To avoid the scandal that could ensue, Crocker and Theresa concocted the cover story of burglars caught in the act.
 He cut down the bellrope exactly as Holmes deduced; he opened the wine bottle with his pocket knife's corkscrew; he took some silver plate and dropped it in the pond.
+Crocker adds that he has no regrets whatsoever.

 Holmes tells Crocker that the police don't yet know the truth, and that he will wait 24 hours before revealing it, allowing Crocker to get away.
 Crocker indignantly refuses the offer, insisting that he will only agree to any version of the case that will leave Mary out of it.
 But Holmes was only testing Crocker, and is impressed by his loyalty to Mary.
 He has given Hopkins "an excellent hint" and doesn't feel he must do more.
 He designates Watson as the "jury", and asks him to "render a verdict."
 Watson declares Crocker "not guilty."
 Holmes tells Crocker he will keep silent unless someone else is charged, and that he may come back to Mary in a year.